January 17th, 2018 by Jamie Woodson

 The Every Student Succeeds Act (ESSA) has given states greater flexibility to use innovative approaches to improve student achievement.
 Now that the Tennessee Succeeds plan for ESSA has been approved, SCORE has informally heard from schools and districts about the need for support and resources to help with implementation of the strategic plan.
 Spotlighted here are a few national and Tennessee-specific innovations currently being implemented to address various areas of focus connected to student achievement.

-The State Collaborative on Reforming Education (SCORE) today released a list of the top three education priorities for continuing the state’s recent unprecedented student achievement gains in a new report,…
+The State Collaborative on Reforming Education (SCORE) today released a new report with five strategic priorities for continuing Tennessee’s unprecedented progress in student achievement through the year 2025.
+The report,…

 Letter From Jamie Woodson: Across Tennessee, A Call For Public Education To Offer Excellence For AllNovember 21st, 2017 by Jamie Woodson